 A bachelor’s degree in nutritional science or dietetics from an ACEND-accredited school.
 Some second-career RDNs opt for a master’s degree instead, and starting in 2024 a master’s degree will be required for all RDNs.

 Completed a 1,200 hour approved, accredited internship/supervised practice in a variety of areas.

-Pass a national exam administered by CDR - the Commission on Dietetic Registration - that tests general, clinical, community, & food management competencies.
+Pass a national exam administered by CDR - the Commission on Dietetic Registration - that tests general, clinical, community, & food service management competencies.